Armenians in India: Murshidabad

-Aurangzeb (1658–1707), a Mughal Emperor, issued a decree which allowed Armenians to form a settlement in Saidabad, a suburb of Murshidabad, then the capital of Mughal subah (province) of Bengal.
+Aurangzeb (1658–1707), the Mughal emperor, issued a decree which allowed Armenians to form a settlement in Saidabad, a suburb of Murshidabad, then the capital of the subah (province) of Bengal.
 The imperial decree had also reduced the tax from 5% to 3.5% on two major items traded by them, namely piece goods and raw silk.
 The decree further stipulated that the estate of deceased Armenians would pass on to the Armenian community.
-By the middle of the 18th century, Armenians had become a very active, vibrant merchant community of Bengal.
-In 1758, Armenians had built a Church of the virgin Mary in Saidabad's Khan market.
+By the middle of the 18th century, Armenians had become a vibrant and active merchant community in Bengal.
+In 1758, Armenians had built a church in Saidabad's Khan market.